Healthdirect Free Australian health advice you can count on.

 ASK YOUR DOCTOR — Preparing for an appointment?
 Use the Question Builder for general tips on what to ask your GP or specialist.

-If the tear duct doesn't open properly by the time the child is aged one, an ophthalmologist might use a fine probe to open up the tear duct.
-This is done under general anaesthetic.
+If it is still blocked after the age of one, an ophthalmologist might need to open up the tear duct.
+This is an operation and will need to be done under general anaesthetic.

-In adults, treatment will depend on what is causing the blocked tear ducts.
-If surgery is needed, it will involve bypassing the blockage by creating a new passageway or implanting an artificial duct so that tears can drain properly.
+In adults, treatment depends on what is causing the blocked tear ducts.
+You may need surgery in hospital to bypass the blockage.
+Some people need to have an artificial duct put in.
+This is also done so that tears can drain properly.

 Eye infections are a common cause of a blocked tear duct in adults.
-To reduce your risk of getting an eye infection, wash your hands regularly with soap and warm water.
-Try not to rub your eyes, and don't share eye cosmetics.
+To lower your risk of getting an eye infection:

 If you wear contact lenses, talk to your optician about the best way to use, store and clean them.